 LSA was chosen due to their comprehensive approach to analyzing community affordability and commitment to meaningful community engagement.
 Since the contract work began, a community Advisory group of residents, housing professionals and advocates, private and nonprofit sector professionals, and other stakeholders was formed to serve as a sounding board for the work of LSA.
 This group met six times, and facilitated public comment periods and a major community meeting to discuss, explore, and refine preliminary goals as being presented in July 2020.
 A second major public meeting was in process, but derailed due to COVID-19.
 Additional public input will be gathered at minimum through virtual outreach means, taking COVID-19 precautions into account but also desiring resident involvement, in anticipation of a July presentation of a final plan for consideration by Council.
 If adopted, this plan would provide the basis for Council's efforts to set implementation priorities for staff to pursue and incorporate into budgeting and other city functions.

 A refined implementation plan, building on the implementation strategies to be provided in the final plan, will be completed following the City Council's Strategic Plan update process in September 2020.

-For more information, or to provide public comment, please contact Community Development Specialist Adam Loomis at email@example.com.
+For more information, or to provide public comment, please contact Community Development Specialist Emily Loomis at firstname.lastname@example.org.